Report: Most UI players against fall season

 The development comes one day after UI confirmed that nine Vandal student-athletes have tested positive for coronavirus in an approximate month-long time frame.
 Sources with direct knowledge of the situation told the Tribune the majority of positive tests come from the football team, and two staffers also contracted COVID-19.

-UI spokeswoman Jodi Walker said 15 student-athletes have had to quarantine at some point since early July, and another nine showed signs of symptoms and self-isolated to prevent potential spread of the disease.
+UI spokeswoman Jodi Walker said 15 student-athletes have had to quarantine at some point since early July, while nine were symptomatic, and self-isolated to prevent potential spread of the disease.

 Players were quoted anonymously by Stadium because “they feared being cut from the team and/or losing their scholarships if they were identified,” McMurphy wrote.